appsquickly/typhoon/README.md

 . .
 Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet the above goals.
 It's already fast and effective, especially if you use AppCode with XML-schema completion.
 I have other DI-styles planned, including "annotations" and GUI tool-support.
+(I think the GUI tool will be fun to use).

 # Usage